KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Emojis-Article.md

 > Important: The ``EmojiKeyboard`` uses high-resolution emojis on iPad, which consumes a lot of memory when scrolling through categories.
 Apply an ``Emoji/KeyboardStyle/optimized(for:)`` style with ``SwiftUICore/View/emojiKeyboardStyle(_:)`` if your keyboard uses memory-intense tools.
 Check out the <doc:Developer-Memory-Management> article for more information about memory management in keyboard extensions.

+## Namespace

+KeyboardKit has an ``Emoji`` namespace with emoji-related types.

+## Context & Settings

+KeyboardKit has an ``EmojiContext`` that provides observable emoji state, and auto-persisted ``EmojiContext/settings`` that can be used for emoji-related settings.

+KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.

 ## Emojis